ELEC

 March 14‚ 2013– Assembly State Government Committee approves a bill (A-3863) co-sponsored by Assemblyman Reed Gusciora (D-15) and Assemblywoman Linda Stender (D-22) that adopts ELEC’s proposal to require political non-profit groups and Super PACs to disclose contributions and expenditures if they take part in a New Jersey election.

-April 05‚ 2013– Fund for Jobs‚ Growth and Security‚ a Washington–based 527 committee‚ files a lawsuit against ELEC.
+April 5‚ 2013– Fund for Jobs‚ Growth and Security‚ a Washington-based 527 committee‚ files a lawsuit against ELEC.
 Fund organizers want to file as a political committee and disclose both their contributors and expenditures.
 But they insist that in the wake of Citizens United v.
 FEC‚ the committee should not have to abide by contribution limits.
 On April 26‚ 2013‚ the United States District Court for the District of New Jersey issues temporary injunction against enforcement of the contribution limits for the Fund.
+On July 17‚ 2013‚ ELEC announced it signed a permanent injunction allowing unlimited fund-raising by the committee.53

-April 24‚ 2013– Senator Minority Leader Tom Kean (R–21) appoints former ELEC Executive Director Frederick Herrmann to the Joint Legislative Committee on Ethical Standards.
+April 24‚ 2013– Senator Minority Leader Thomas H. Kean‚ Jr. (R-21) appoints former ELEC Executive Director Frederick M. Herrmann to the Joint Legislative Committee on Ethical Standards.

-June 13‚ 2013– Birdsall Services Group agrees to pay $1 million in penalties‚ fines and restitution for violating New Jersey’s pay–to–play laws.
-The amount is in addition to $2.6 million previously paid to settle a civil forfeiture action related to the criminal case.
-46
+June 13‚ 2013– Birdsall Services Group agrees to pay $1 million in penalties‚ fines and restitution for violating New Jersey’s pay-to-play laws.
+The amount is in addition to $2.6 million previously paid to settle a civil forfeiture action related to the criminal case.54

-December 05‚ 2013– A record $39 million in independent spending on the 2013 gubernatorial and legislative elections (excluding ballot questions) appears to be the fifth highest ever for any state in America‚ according to an ELEC analysis.
-The figure is more than double the $14.9 million in independent spending during the 2009 governor’s race.
-47
+December 5‚ 2013– A record $39 million in independent spending on the 2013 gubernatorial and legislative elections (excluding ballot questions) appears to be the fifth highest ever for any state in America‚ according to an ELEC analysis.
+The figure is more than double the $14.9 million in independent spending during the 2009 governor’s race.55

-June 30‚ 2014– Governor Chris Christie signs a new state budget that contains a $2 million special appropriation to enable ELEC to upgrade its computer system.
-The proposal had bipartisan support‚ with Senate Majority Leader Loretta Weinberg (D–37)‚ Senator Samuel Thompson (R–12)‚ and Assemblyman John McKeon (D–27) submitting resolutions seeking the appropriation.
+June 30‚ 2014– Governor Christopher J. Christie signs a new state budget that contains a $2 million special appropriation to enable ELEC to upgrade its computer system.
+The proposal had bipartisan support‚ with Senate Majority Leader Loretta Weinberg (D-37)‚ Senator Samuel D. Thompson (R-12)‚ and Assemblyman John F. McKeon (D-27) submitting resolutions seeking the appropriation.

 February 19‚ 2015– Former State Sen. Joseph Coniglio agrees to settle a lawsuit filed by ELEC and the Attorney General’s Office over alleged illegal use of campaign funds to pay legal bills.
 Coniglio admitted no wrongdoing but agreed to a $100‚000 payment‚ including a $30‚000 payment to ELEC.